ember-learn/ember-blog/source/2019-10-25-the-ember-times-issue-121.md

 ## [EmberConf 2020 CFP Now Open! 🗣️](https://cfp.emberconf.com/events/emberconf-2020/)

-Next year’s [EmberConf](https://emberconf.com), which is going to be held in Portland, Oregon, USA from March 16 to 18, 2020, has opened its CFP (call for papers) for submission!
+Next year’s [EmberConf](https://emberconf.com), which is going to be held in Portland, Oregon, USA from March 16 to 18, 2020, has opened its **CFP (call for papers)** for submission!

 You can submit either a 15 or 30 minute conference talk, a workshop, a 30 minute BonusConf talk, or a 5 minute MiniTalk proposal.
-Remember the first several rounds of reviews in the CFP are blind, so please refrain from including biographical information in your talk abstract or details.
+Remember the first several rounds of reviews in the CFP are anonymous, so please refrain from including biographical information in your talk abstract or details.

-The deadline to submit your talk is December 1st at 11:59pm PST.
+The deadline to submit your talk is **December 1st** at 11:59pm PST.
 EmberConf is intended to be an inclusive, welcoming conference for everyone.
-The Code of Conduct can be found [at the EmberConf website](https://emberconf.com/about.html#code-of-conduct).
+You can learn more about inclusiveness and diversity efforts [at the EmberConf website](https://emberconf.com/#/about/inclusiveness-at-emberconf).

 Submit your talk on the [CFP app](https://cfp.emberconf.com/events/emberconf-2020/) today!